 Lucene - Query Programming

-As we've seen in previous chapter Lucene - Search Operation, Lucene uses IndexSearcher to make searches and it uses Query object created by QueryParser as input.
-In this chapter, we are going to discuss various types of Query objects and ways to create them programmatically.
+We have seen in previous chapter Lucene - Search Operation, Lucene uses IndexSearcher to make searches and it uses the Query object created by QueryParser as the input.
+In this chapter, we are going to discuss various types of Query objects and the different ways to create them programmatically.
 Creating different types of Query object gives control on the kind of search to be made.

 Consider a case of Advanced Search, provided by many applications where users are given multiple options to confine the search results.
 By Query programming, we can achieve the same very easily.

 Following is the list of Query types that we'll discuss in due course.

 This class acts as a core component which creates/updates indexes during the indexing process.

 TermRangeQuery is used when a range of textual terms are to be searched.